augusto-garcia/onemap/README.md

 You also can use the console menus: _Packages -> Install package(s)_.
 After clicking, a box will pop-up asking you to choose the CRAN mirror.
-Choose the location nearest you.
+Choose the location nearest to you.
 Then, another box will pop-up asking you to choose the package you want to install.
 Select _onemap_ then click _OK_.
 The package will be automatically installed on your computer.